umbertogriffo/fastapi-blueprint/README.md

 A minimal FastAPI blueprint to start a project from scratch.

+Application Features:
+ - ⚙️ Configurable with BaseSettings of Pydantic
+ - 📄 Structured Logging
+ - 🔒 API endpoints secured with API key authentication
+ - 🛡️ Centralized error handling with custom exceptions and detailed logging

 Repo Features:
  - 🛠️ configuration in a single file pyproject.toml
  - 📦 uv as package manager